Bob Hurley

 Robert Emmet Hurley (born July 31, 1947) is an American basketball coach.
 At the now-closed St. Anthony High School in Jersey City, New Jersey, Hurley amassed 26 state championships in 39 years as a coach.
 On February 2, 2011, Hurley became the tenth coach in high school history to win 1,000 games.
 Five of his teams have gone undefeated.

 On April 5, 2010, he was announced as the only coach to be inducted into the Naismith Memorial Basketball Hall of Fame that year and only the third high school coach in history to be so honored; he was formally inducted on August 13 of that year.

-Hurley is the father of Bobby Hurley, a former All-American point guard at Duke and the head basketball coach at Arizona State, and Dan Hurley, the head coach of the University of Connecticut.
+Hurley is the father of Bobby Hurley, an All-American point guard who won two national championships at Duke and the head basketball coach at Arizona State, and Dan Hurley, who has won back to back national championships ('23-'24) as the head coach of the University of Connecticut.

 Biography

 Early life

-Hurley was born and raised in the Greenville section of Jersey City and grew up in St. Paul the Apostle parish, in an era when neighborhoods identified with their parishes, later attending St. Peter's Preparatory School.
+Hurley was born and raised in the Greenville section of Jersey City and grew up in St. Paul parish, in an era when neighborhoods identified with their parishes, later attending St. Peter's Preparatory School.
 His father was a police officer.
-Hurley attended St. Peter's College, but got cut from the varsity basketball team in his sophomore year.
+Hurley attended St. Peter's College, but was cut from the varsity basketball team in his sophomore year.
 He began volunteering as a coach for a Catholic Youth Organization grammar school team in his parish.